 Auditors have a direct right to access this data for up to five years after archiving pursuant to Section 147 (6) of the German Tax Code (AO).
 Many companies will find this challenging.
 After all, archiving systems involve reimplementing a (different) ERP system.
 Providing direct access to a legacy system comes with considerable technical hurdles, and maintaining even a minimal set of licenses for legacy systems may pose a substantial financial burden.

-In conclusion, we recommend taxpayers to check which export interfaces are available in all of their tax-relevant systems and determine what options they have (e.g., third-party solutions or drafting reports with relevant content).
+Regarding the future developments outlined above, we recommend that tax payers ensure early on that interfaces are available in all of their tax-relevant systems and determine what options they have (e.g., third-party solutions or drafting reports with relevant content).
 This includes, in particular, contacting the system manufacturer to determine whether and to what extent the requirements of the uniform digital interface for accounting data can be implemented and which requirements must be set by the system user (e.g. certain version upgrades or localizations).

 The new regulations outlined above are particularly onerous for German